 Home Remedies for Dry Cough in Infants

-The first thing that may pop into your head as soon as you see your baby suffering from any ailment is to go for some age-old effective home remedy.
+The first thing that may occur in your mind as soon as you see your baby suffering from any ailment is giving him some age-old effective home remedy.
 Here, we shall be discussing some easy and effective home remedies that will help your child battle a dry cough.
 It is recommended that you take a heads up from your doctor before administering any home remedy.
 Your doctor will help you understand what ingredients may work best for your baby.

-Following are some home remedies you can try for your baby:
+Following are some home remedial measures you can try for your baby.